ppone/docs/getting-started.md

 ![Invoice Client View](/docs/img/client-invoice-view.png)

 Here the client can leave a comment, download the invoice, and of course, pay it.
-In order to pay they would simply click the **Pay Invoice** button at the bottom of the screen.
+In order to pay they would simply click the **Pay** button at the bottom of the screen.
 They will be taken to the payment page to select a payment method.

 ![Pay Invoice Page](/docs/img/pay-invoice-page.png)